 Hire Purchase Car Finance for Used Vehicles

-You'll also likely need a good credit score to access the best HP deals, although we are also able to help those with a bad credit history.
+You'll also likely need a good credit score to access the best HP deals.

 Is Hire Purchase car finance right for me?